How to Get Medical Courier Contracts

 - OSHA certificate (some companies require it, ask first)

-- Background check (many companies run their own, but having a recent one ready shows professionalism)
+- Background check (having a recent one ready shows you're serious)

-- Commercial auto insurance: $1M combined single limit (CSL) is the standard minimum.
-Your personal auto policy does NOT cover business use.
+- Commercial auto: $1M CSL minimum.
+Your personal auto policy does NOT cover you when you're working.
+This is non-negotiable.

-- General liability insurance: $1M per occurrence is standard.
-Covers property damage and third-party injury during deliveries.
+- General liability: $1M per occurrence.
+Covers property damage and third-party injury.

-- Cargo/inland marine insurance: Covers the value of what you're transporting.
-Not always required, but having it makes your application stronger.
+- Cargo/inland marine: Covers the value of what you're transporting.
+Not always required, but it makes your application look stronger.

 - Reliable vehicle less than 10 years old, registered, and inspected